ARM-software/CMSIS-DSP/dsppp/Include/dsppp/autodiff/doc/implementation_flow.md

 pointers, dimensions, small metadata, and the common node prefix.
 It does not own or copy tensors and does not retain the temporary expression object.
 This keeps record size independent of the numerical buffer length.
-Gradient storage still costs one `float` per parameter or intermediate element.
+Gradient storage still costs one scalar of the selected type (`T`) per parameter or intermediate element.

 This is also why the caller must preserve values until the reverse pass.
 The scale rule rereads `x_value` and `a_value`; changing either after the forward